jcfischer/invisible_ch/content/about.md

 happy with their walled garden approach to content.

 I am a developer, musician, cloud & infrastructure operator, artist, maker.
-I live in Zurich, Switzerland and have way to many interests.
+I live in Zurich, Switzerland and have way too many interests.

+To see what I'm working on right now, check out my [now](/now) page.

 This site respects your [privacy](/pages/privacy)